-Before searching for information related to our research question, we first need to identify our topic's basic concepts and their synonyms or other keywords.
+Before searching for information related to our research question, we first need to identify our topic's key concepts and their related keywords or synonyms.

 Sample Topic: What strategies can the United States use to improve the legal residency process for immigrants?